Dstough/shadowrun-tools/wwwroot/data/Template.md

 ---

-> You can nest a section in a paragraph and vice versa.
-> Paragrahps don't scale down the title.

 # Chapter 2
 |   B   |   A   |   R   |   S   |   W   |   L   |   I   |   C   |  Ess  |  Edg  |